jamesnolanverran/dmap/readme.md

 The dmap and darr libs support two memory management models:

 1. **Reserve/Commit Model**:
-   - Uses `VirtualAlloc` (or equivalent) to reserve and commit memory, providing stable pointers and avoiding reallocations.
+   - Uses `VirtualAlloc` or `mmap` to reserve and commit memory, providing stable pointers and avoiding reallocations.
    - This is the default for `dmap`.

 2. **Malloc/Realloc Model**: